 “Through the continuous valuable support of Hamlin so far, we have made a difference not only in preventing obstetric fistula but also improving maternal healthcare generally at the clinic.
 Both the community and the government recognise this, and now we have their trust as well.” said Martha

-Burussa is one of 14 government health centres in this particular region supported by Hamlin’s Mettu Fistula Hospital, 20 kilometres away.
+Burussa is one of 14 government health centres in this particular region supported by Hamlin’s Metu Fistula Hospital, 20 kilometres away.

-Since the Hamlin Midwifery Clinic at Burussa was established, in 2012, the number of monthly delivers has increased tenfold.
+Since the Hamlin-supported midwifery clinic at Burussa was established, in 2012, the number of monthly delivers has increased tenfold.
 This is largely due to the incredible work of the midwives like Sister Martha, but also you, our supporters, who make this work possible and allow us to provide high quality care to mothers in rural communities.
 Thank you.

 Prevention is the key to ending fistula and it is Dr Catherine Hamlin’s dream to have a midwife in every village of Ethiopia to allow this to happen.